arkaprovaz/ln379_Delenitors/dashboard/forecast/README.md

-# sih2020-flood-alert-dashboard
+# Forecast Data
-Repository for Smart India Hackathon Dashboard
+Dashboard for Forcast data of Rainfall and water level.